-Pedestrians hit by vehicle near Boston airport, at least 10 hurt
+Taxi hits pedestrians near Boston airport, at least 10 hurt

 Video footage on CNN showed what appeared to be a taxi, with its front hood buckled, resting next to a building.

-The people who were hit were on a patio next to the parking lot where dozens of taxis are parked, WCVB-TV reported.
+The people who were hit were on a patio next to the parking lot where dozens of taxis were parked, WCVB-TV reported.

-Police sources told WBZ-TV that the driver was a 57-year-old man from Cambridge, and said that he was cooperating with authorities.
-His name was not disclosed.

-(Reporting By Gina Cherelus in New York; Additional reporting by Daniel Wallis in New York, Tim Ahmann in Washington; Writing by Frank McGurty; Editing by Chris Reese and Jonathan Oatis)
+Reporting By Gina Cherelus in New York and Bernie Woodall in Detroit; Additional reporting by Daniel Wallis in New York, Tim Ahmann in Washington; Writing by Frank McGurty; Editing by Chris Reese and Jonathan Oatis